August 22, 2019

-30 Useful Digital Citizenship Resources for Growing Digital Citizens
+30 Digital Citizenship Resources for Growing Digital Citizens

-Chances are you've heard a lot about digital citizenship by now.
+Chances are you've heard a lot about digital citizenship.
 Many reputable and respectable organizations have devoted their life's work to developing digital citizenship resources that promote its values in educators and learners worldwide.
-We at the Global Digital Citizen Foundation/Wabisabi Learning are proud to be among them.
+We at Wabisabi Learning are proud to be among them.

 We all know the world is different now.
 We're all globally connected by technology, so making the world a better place by fostering a compassionate and mindful citizenry isn't just the responsibility of a chosen few.
 Now, it's on all of us.
 Don't be worried, be overjoyed—especially if you're a teacher.